alliajagbe/patch-mgt/readme.md

 ### Methodology
 #### Network Systems as Graph
 Network systems are represented as graphs, where nodes represent devices or software components, and edges represent the connections between them.
-Vulnerabilities and dependencies are modeled to understand attack paths and potential points of failure【6:1†source】【6:2†source】.
+Vulnerabilities and dependencies are modeled to understand attack paths and potential points of failure【1】【2】.

 #### Minimum Vertex Cover Problem
 The MVC problem involves finding the smallest set of vertices that cover all edges in a graph.
 This is analogous to identifying the critical vulnerabilities that need to be patched to secure the network【6:2†source】.

 #### Understanding QAOA
 QAOA is a quantum algorithm designed for combinatorial optimization problems.
-It uses a quantum circuit to approximate solutions to the MVC problem, aiming to find an optimal or near-optimal set of critical vulnerabilities to patch【6:2†source】.
+It uses a quantum circuit to approximate solutions to the MVC problem, aiming to find an optimal or near-optimal set of critical vulnerabilities to patch【2】.

 ### Implementation
 #### Graph Construction and MVC Model
 The project uses the Classiq framework to construct a bipartite graph representing vulnerability data and a dual graph to capture interconnections between vulnerabilities.
-The MVC model is then applied to this graph【6:3†source】.
+The MVC model is then applied to this graph【3】.

 #### Quantum Algorithm Integration
 The QAOA is integrated with the MVC model, translating the problem into a quantum circuit.
-The circuit is designed to solve the MVC problem by iteratively optimizing the selection of critical vulnerabilities【6:3†source】.
+The circuit is designed to solve the MVC problem by iteratively optimizing the selection of critical vulnerabilities【3】.

 #### Execution and Results
 The quantum algorithm is executed, and the results are analyzed to determine the effectiveness of the patch prioritization strategy.
-Visualization tools are used to represent the identified critical vulnerabilities and their impact on the network's security【6:3†source】.
+Visualization tools are used to represent the identified critical vulnerabilities and their impact on the network's security【3】.

 ### Results
 The results demonstrate that the quantum-inspired approach to patch management can effectively identify critical vulnerabilities, providing a more interconnected and holistic view of the network's security posture.
-This method shows promise in enhancing traditional patch management strategies【6:5†source】【6:6†source】.
+This method shows promise in enhancing traditional patch management strategies【5】.

 ### Future Directions and Conclusion
 Future work could extend this methodology to larger network systems and explore its application in IoT-enabled networks.
-While actual quantum computers are not yet commercially feasible, the project's approach highlights the transformative potential of quantum computing in addressing real-world optimization problems in cybersecurity【6:6†source】.
+While actual quantum computers are not yet commercially feasible, the project's approach highlights the transformative potential of quantum computing in addressing real-world optimization problems in cybersecurity.

 ### References
 1. Classiq Documentation: [The Vertex Cover Problem with Application in Cybersecurity](https://docs.classiq.io/latest/explore/applications/cybersecurity/patching_management/patching_management/)